felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 We will implement all these changes step by step.

 ## Step-01: terraform-manifests
-- Update `terraform-manifests` by creating `15-Autoscaling-with-Launch-Templates`
+- Update `terraform-manifests` by creating `Autoscaling-with-Launch-Templates`
 - Create`private-key\terraform-key.pem` with your private key with same name.

 ## Step-02: c1-versions.tf - Terraform Backends